Carrick Rangers F.C.: History

 The following season manager Gary Haveron left the club and the Gers appointed former Portadown long time assistant to Ronnie McFall Kieran Harding.
-Hardings reign was an unsuccessful one with the Amber Army's only win coming at a 1–0 win over a struggling Glentoran with the 'Gers getting beat comfortably by nearly every team in the league with them most notably losing 4–1 to Ballymena United, losing 4–0 to fellow strugglers Portadown team and 3–0 at home to Dungannon Swifts with Hardings resignation following.
+Hardings reign was an unsuccessful one with the Amber Army's only win coming at a 1–0 win over a struggling Glentoran with the 'Gers losing comfortably most weeks and struggling for any sort of form, most notably losing 4–1 to Ballymena United, losing 4–0 to fellow strugglers Portadown team and 3–0 at home to Dungannon Swifts with Hardings resignation following.
 The club appointed former Crusaders and Bohemians manager Aaron Callaghan as Hardings replacement.
 A small upturn in form begun with Callaghan getting more favourable results and improving steadily.
 The Gers reached to League Cup Final in 2017 after beating Glenavon 1–0 at Mourneview Park but lost 2–0 to David Jeffrey's Ballymena United at Seaview on 18 February 2017.
 Following the cup final, positive results were rare, with the club falling further behind their rivals and starting to come dangerously close to basement team Portadown.
 Carrick eventually finished 11th and faced a relegation/promotion playoff against championship runners up Institute, which they convincingly won 5–2 on aggregate over the two legs.
 Following the resignation of Aaron Callaghan after the final game of the regular season, former Larne manager and Cliftonville player David McAlinden was appointed.

-Another poor season led the team to 11th in the table; this was followed up by a 6-3 aggregate loss to Newry City, which of course meant relegation to the championship.
+Another poor season led the team to 11th in the table; this was followed up by a 6-3 aggregate loss to Newry City in the play offs, which of course meant relegation to the championship.
 Former Loughgall, Ards and Portadown manager Niall Currie then took over for the 2018–19 season.

 Currie's side finished second in the Championship in the 2018–19 season behind runaway leaders Larne.
-This earned them a place in the Promotion play-off, first against third place finishers Portadown, with the winner earning the right to face Ards, who finished 11th in the Premiership.
+This earned them a place in the Promotion play-off, first against third-place finishers Portadown, with the winner earning the right to face Ards, who finished 11th in the Premiership.
 After beating Portadown in the first round, Currie's side went on to beat former side Ards 3-1 on aggregate over two legs to earn promotion back to the top tier.

-In December 2019, defender Jerry Thompson killed himself, aged 24.
+In December 2019, defender Jerry Thompson committed suicide, aged 24.
 Tributes flooded in from all areas of the Northern Irish football community and prompted mourning for all in the local game.
 Following the tragedy, Carrick announced that the number 21 shirt would be retired in his memory.

+Currie left the club in May 2021, not specifying a reason behind his resignation, with there being a belief from some of a form of disagreement with the clubs board.